Life Lines: Student Art Contest

 Who will be reviewing my design?

-The judging panel reviewing submissions will include representation from CALS leadership, the office of the University Architect, the Lab of Ornithology, the Food Science Department, and an expert in human-centered design
+The judging panel reviewing submissions will include Andy Vail, acting as a representative from CALS leadership, a representative from the office of the University Architect, Cady Netland representing the Cornell Lab of Ornithology, a representative from the Food Science Department, Eddy Man Kim, an expert in human-centered design, Christine Sheppard, the Glass Collisions Program Director from American Bird Conservancy and Tara Pollock, a student leader with Bird Friendly Cornell.

 Should my design only feature birds?